lopcode/vips-ffm/README.md

 import app.photofox.vipsffm.enums.VipsAccess

 // ...

-// Call once to initialise libvips when your program starts, from any thread
-//   Note that by default this blocks untrusted operations (like loading PDFs)
-//   See the "Allowing untrusted operations" section below to read about permitting untrusted operations Vips.init()

 // Use `Vips.run` to wrap your usage of the API, and get an arena with an appropriate lifetime to use
 // Usage of the API, arena, and resulting V-Objects must be done from the thread that called `Vips.run`